Why Is Car Insurance So Expensive in New York?

 Your insurance premiums directly reflect New York's expensive healthcare costs since PIP coverage pays medical expenses after accidents.

 Per capita health spending in New York exceeds $14,000 compared to the $10,200 national average.
-When someone gets injured in an accident, your insurance company pays New York's inflated medical costs and passes those expenses on to you through higher premiums.
+When someone gets injured in an accident, your insurance company pays New York's inflated medical costs and passes those expenses to you through higher premiums.

 Healthcare Cost Factors: